 Natural Mosquito Control from Brown Bread Mozzie!

 We had a lot of rain in that week, which meant lots of places for small amounts of water to collect, allowing the mosquitoes to continue to breed.
+All they need is the drops collected in a leaf!
 I dumped any standing water I found, but all that rain meant the process took a bit longer.

 Within about 12 days, though, virtually no mosquitoes!
 No swatting wildly while I harvested my tea!